shg8/3DGS.cpp/README.md

 ### iOS, iPadOS, visionOS
 1. Make sure that the Vulkan SDK is installed
 2. Run the `xcode_setup` CMake target
+3. Download the [prebuilt MoltenVK libraries](https://github.com/KhronosGroup/MoltenVK/actions) or build it yourself.
+Unzip the downloaded artifact from a MoltenVK workflow.
+If you're not sure which one you want to use, pick the one from the latest tag.
+4. Place the MoltenVK folder that contains the `dynamic`, `include`, and `static` folders under `apps/apple`
-3. Set your development team id in `project.xcconfig`
+5. Set your development team id in `project.xcconfig`
-4. Profit
+6. Profit

 ## TODO